g4bindev/plus-one/README.md

-# Resolução do exercício "Plus One" do LeetCode
+# Resolução do exercício de lógica "Plus One" do LeetCode [NÃO RESOLVIDO]